-Okay, deadheading is tedious and boring.
-But deadheading, or removing spent blossoms, is the easiest way to keep plants blooming for as long as possible.
-Annual flowers especially will benefit from a periodic deadheading.
-A flowers main job is to produce seed.
+Okay, deadheading is tedious and boring, but removing spent blossoms is the easiest way to keep plants blooming for as long as possible.
+Annual flowers will especially benefit from periodic deadheading.
+A flower's main job is to produce seed.
 Once the plant sets seed, it has no more reason to produce flowers.
-Prevent it from setting seed by deadheading and it will just keep on flowering
+Prevent it from setting seed by deadheading and it will just keep on flowering.

 02 of 06

 Plants that produce multiple flower buds on their flower stalks can be a nightmare to deadhead.
 Rather than trying to deadhead every flower, wait until the bulk of the buds have faded and shear the plants by about 1/3.
-This serves to rejuvenate the plant.
-It will send out new fresh foliage and lots of new flower buds.
+This serves to rejuvenate the plant and will send out new fresh foliage and lots of new flower buds.

 Newer gardeners have a hard time with this drastic approach, but give it a try.
-The plants recover quickly.
-Early bloomers start to look bedraggled by mid-season anyway.
-In fact, if... you have plants like perennial geraniums and Brunnera, whose foliage fades after flowering, shear the whole plant back to the new grow at the base and watch how quickly and how well they recover.
+The plants recover quickly; early bloomers start to look bedraggled by mid-season anyway.
+In fact, if... you have plants like perennial geraniums and Brunnera, whose foliage fades after flowering, shear the whole plant back to the new growth at the base and watch how quickly and how well they recover.

 03 of 06